nainikaB/fend-MyReads/README.md

 # How to use the app

-The books are divided into three categories: Currently Reading, Want to Read and Read
+- The books are divided into three categories: Currently Reading, Want to Read and Read

-If you need to change a book's category or remove a book from the from the main page, click on the green button on the book cover
+- If you need to change a book's category or remove a book from the main page, click on the green button on the book cover

-If you want to add new books, click on the green plus(+) button at the bottom of the main page.
+- If you want to add new books, click on the green plus(+) button at the bottom of the main page.
 Enter an author's name or subject and the results will pop up.